brgmnn/image-hash.go/README.md

 The length of image hashes in bytes.
 When reducing the length of a hash, extra bytes are bitwise XORed into the hash.
 Defaults to 8.

+##### -l, -log
+Passing this flag writes error messages to stderr when `image-hash` fails to hash an image.
+By default failed images are silently ignored.

 ##### -s, -size =`SIZE`
 The target image size in pixels when rescaling images.
 All images are rescaled to have a width of `size`.
 Images keep their aspect ratio